 When can I start?

 Ideally when your baby is 6-8 weeks old.
-You will need to have a postnatal assessment with one of our Women’s Health Physiotherapists prior to starting the FSM classes.
+You will need to have a postnatal assessment with one of our Women’s Health Physiotherapists prior to starting any classes.

 Baby massage helps to reduce crying and fussiness, improves sleep quality and assists in treating constipation and colic.